-Soutiran is a family Champagne house in Ambonnay.
-Ambonnay is located near Epernay on the Montagne de Reims.
-The winery is born in 1950 thanks to Gérard Soutiran.
-In 1969, Alain, the eldest of Gérard’s 4 children, created his own set-up with his wife Roselyne.
+Soutiran is a family owned Champagne house in Ambonnay, located near Epernay on the Montagne de Reims.
+The winery was started in 1950 by Gérard Soutiran and taken over in 1969 by Alain, the eldest of Gérard’s 4 children.
 They strove to develop their operations and create their own range of champagnes under the name Soutiran Pelletier.
-In 1989, following her business studies, Alain’s eldest daughter Valérie joined the family business.
-She took over management and developed the commercial side.
+In 1989, following her business studies, Alain’s eldest daughter Valérie joined the family business, taking over management and developing the commercial side.
 The name then became “Champagne Soutiran”, to facilitate communication with export markets.
-In 1999, Valérie’s husband Patrick Renaux also joined the business.
-At first he took up a commercial role, then, as years went by, he took over production aspects and the elaboration of wines.
+In 1999, Valérie’s husband Patrick Renaux also joined the business, and now oversees production.

-The family-operated house manages 6 hectares of vines, the majority of which are situated on the terroir of Ambonnay.
-A few parcels of 1er Cru – in the villages of Trépail, Chigny les Roses, Ludes and Chamery – make it possible to elaborate the first champagne in the range of their domain.
-The vineyard management respects sustainable viticulture practices.
-Following soil analysis, plots lacking in nutrients are enriched, with organic fertilizers only.
+The estate manages 6 hectares of vines, the majority of which are situated on the terroir of Ambonnay, including a few parcels of 1er Cru, in the villages of Trépail, Chigny les Roses, Ludes and Chamery.
+The vineyard management respects sustainable viticulture practices and uses only organic fertilizers, with minimal use of herbicides.

-They would like to be recognize like some artisan of the wine.
-For that, the cuvées rest horizontally on lees between 5 and 8 years before they are disgorged and the amount of dosage is redefined yearly for each individual cuvée.
+Soutiran takes great time and care in creating these artisanal champagnes.
+The cuvées rest horizontally on their lees for 5 to 9 years before they are disgorged, and the amount of dosage is redefined yearly for each individual cuvée.